MSc soil mechanics

-The 4 Soil Mechanics MSc courses share approximately 80% of the curriculum (core modules see side column), while the remaining 20% allow specialisation in the areas of Advanced Soil Mechanics, Engineering Seismology, Environmental Geotechnics and Business Management.
+The 4 Soil Mechanics MSc courses share approximately 80% of the curriculum (see syllabus), while the remaining 20% allow specialisation in the areas of Advanced Soil Mechanics, Engineering Seismology, Environmental Geotechnics and Engineering Geology.

 Distinctive features of this programme include strong links with industry, emphasis on field-work, laboratory testing using state-of-the-art facilities and numerical analysis using in-house state-of-the-art software, and teaching by leading experts in the field of Soil Mechanics.

 The course comprises two terms of lectures, tutorials, laboratory classes and individual coursework assignments and one term devoted to a research dissertation.
 The lab classes offer first-hand experience of experimental soil mechanics in our modern, purpose-built teaching laboratories.

 The programme also includes three field trips; one weekend in each of the Autumn and Spring terms to investigate the engineering geology and geotechnical issues in two distinct areas of the UK and a one-week study tour in the beginning of the Summer term visiting several geotechnical and geological projects in Southern Europe.
 A year comprises two separate periods.
 The first includes lectures, tutorials and individual coursework assignments, the second consisting of a research dissertation.
 The dissertation may be undertaken at College or in collaboration with industry.
-Other projects have involved a period of data collection or field study abroad.
-The combined cost of these trips will not exceed £1,000.
-For more information please download our short MSc Geotechnics flyer (pdf).
+Other projects have involved a period of data collection or field study in the UK and abroad.
+The combined cost of these trips will be around £1,300.

 Assessments include individual and group courseworks; laboratory and fieldwork projects; presentations to industry; written and oral examinations and a research dissertation.
 To complete the requirements of the degree, all assessments must be undertaken to the appropriate level.
 Successful candidates will be awarded the MSc degree of Imperial College London and the Diploma of Imperial College (DIC).